kwanhiuhong/Smart_FYP_Scheduler/README.md

 ---
 Once enter this page for the first time, you should expect no data on this page
 ![](https://i.imgur.com/irYPloQ.png)
-To import data, you either down a template and input the data by your self, or use our sample data which is located at "Smart_FYP_Scheduler/fyp_scheduler/public/data_source/"
+To import data, you either download a template and input the data by your self, or use our sample data which is located at "Smart_FYP_Scheduler/fyp_scheduler/public/data_source/"
 After that you shall expect to see Group No and password attached to your data like the following:
 ![](https://i.imgur.com/tpIQwTX.png)

 Scheduler Page
 ---
 Use the group number and password generated above to enter this scheduler page.
-Then you can follow the command Box to start to select unavailable time slots and schedule/reschedule a timeslot.
+Then you can follow the command Box to start picking unavailable timeslots and schedule/reschedule a new timeslot.
 ![](https://i.imgur.com/ZZSq4NP.png)